 We are now accepting SAT, ACT, Accuplacer, Compass, and Asset Tests for placement purposes.
 If you have not taken such a test within the past five years, you must take the Placement test.
 Review the Test Schedule.
 Reservations are required to take the placement test.

-All or part of the placement test may be waived if you made the minimum scores on SAT Writing OR Critical Reading–500; Math–500; ACT Reading–22 OR English–18; Math–22, and submitted proof of this to the Admissions Office.
+All or part of the placement test may be waived if you made the minimum scores on SAT Writing–470, Critical Reading–470; Math–500; ACT Reading–19; English–19; Math–20, and submitted proof of this to the Admissions Office.
 The official test results must arrive either by mail or by hand-delivery to CFCC in the original, sealed envelope from the awarding institution or agency.
-Placement testing may also be waived for students beginning Fall 2014 who are NC high school graduates within the past 5 years with an unweighted GPA of 2.6 and required math courses (Algebra I and II, Geometry, and eligible 4th level math)

 Do I have to take developmental classes?